obsidianmd/obsidian-developer-docs/en/Themes/App themes/Build a theme.md

 ## Step 7: Discover CSS variables in use

 Obsidian exposes more than 400 different CSS variables for customizing different parts of the user interface.
+You can find a list of many of these variables under available under [[CSS variables]]

+Alternatively, you can inspect the app to find the variable that is used to style a certain element.
 In this step, you'll find the CSS variable for changing the ribbon background.

 1. In Obsidian, open the **Developer Tools** by pressing `Ctrl`+`Shift`+`I` (or `Cmd`+`Option`+`I` on macOS).
 2. Open the **Sources** tab.